 The Home Energy Assistance Summer Crisis Program provides a one-time benefit to eligible Hamilton County residents with cooling assistance during the summer months.
-For 2022, the program runs from July 1 to September 30.
+For 2023, the program starts July 1.

 The focus of the Summer Crisis Program (SCP) is to provide assistance to qualifying applicants with: electric utility bills (up to $500), a payment, or the purchase of an air conditioning unit and/or fan (if you have not received an air conditioner or fan within the last three years) or combination benefit.

 Who is eligible for the Summer Crisis Program?

 - Households with a household member who is either 60 years of age and older, has been diagnosed with COVID-19, or other chronic illness.
 (Must present verified documentation from your physician or registered nurse practitioner.
 Documentation must state: "Due to a chronic illness, this patient would benefit from continued electric service and/or air conditioning.")

 - Households who have a disconnect notice, have been shut off, or are trying to establish new electric service may be eligible for assistance.